-ADVANCED AUDIO MUSIC PRODUCTION :: Adv Audio/MusicProd | 1055 Grades 10-12 Year UC Approval Pending
+ADVANCED AUDIO MUSIC PRODUCTION :: Adv Audio/MusicProd | 1055B Grades 10-12 Year UC Approval Pending

-This CTE Audio Production capstone course is a course that builds on the skill sets of the Audio Production 1 course and further prepares students for a wide variety of careers in professional audio industries.
-In addition to strengthening the skills learned in Audio Production I, students will learn advanced live recording, advanced mixing, synthesis, "offsite" recording and mixing, and live sound reinforcement, music composition and songwriting.
+This CTE Audio Production capstone course is a Blended Learning course that builds on the skill sets of the Audio Production 1 course and further prepares students for a wide variety of careers in professional audio industries.
+In addition to strengthening the skills learned in Audio Production I, students will learn advanced live recording, advanced mixing, synthesis, "off-site" recording and mixing, and live sound reinforcement, music composition and songwriting.
 Students will create and perform their own live electronic performance piece and explore their personal interests (digital music production, film scoring, sound design), while being challenged with real-world concepts and technologies found in today's professional audio industries.
 Each unit focuses on a major project, building off the skills learned in Audio Production 1 and in previous projects.
 The class will gain knowledge and utilization of microphones, both digital, and analog and computer-based audio editing and recording equipment, and software programs such as Logic Pro, Ableton Live, and Adobe Audition.
 Students will also create a digital personal portfolio of their work for final presentation.
 Study and training in the Audio Production course will prepare students for careers in music engineering and production, post-production for film and television, and live sound-mixing for theater and concerts.
 Students will develop an extensive Digital Audio Portfolio (a collection of sound designs, podcasts, and produced songs).

-- Homework Expectation: Minimal homework - District SLOs Addressed in this Course: 1, 2, 4, 6, 7
+- Prerequisites: None; open to grades 10, 11 and 12 - Homework Expectation: Minimal homework - District SLOs Addressed in this Course: 1, 2, 4, 6, 7